-Office/Tutoring hours: Tutoring sessions & Office hours will begin the second week of the semester.
-I will review material and answer questions every Monday & Wednesday from 4:30pm to 5:30pm, extending to 6:30pm if students are present and we're actively working.
+Office hours: Office hours will begin the second week of the semester.
+I will review material and answer questions every Tuesday from 11:00am to 1:00pm.
 Additionally, I will be available to answer questions on Tuesdays & Thursdays immediately after the 10:10am lecture.
 If you need to schedule a one-on-one meeting, please email me.
-Note that office hour times may change; if they do, you will be notified.
+Note that office hour times may change; if they do, you will be notified